Bonf6059/ISA-Medieval/README.md

 # Old updates

+25/02/2026
+- Forge Bellows from VFEM2 now don't require hard leather but any leather will do

 17/02/2026
 - Replaced psychoid leaves with raw herbs in crivicine scent
 - Added sheperd's crook and ygeia's rod

 12/02/2026
 - Added Shinypyrinth, it's a light source strong enough to grow plants